daattali/daattali.github.io/_posts/2015-03-09-I-finally-have-a-site.md

 ---
 layout: post
 title: "I finally have a site!"
-subtitle: test title's sub
-tags: [personal, meta, blog, family]
+tags: [personal, meta, blog, rstats, family]
 ---

 #### Welcome to Dean Attali on the web!